 I will be of no help with computer problems, mechanical failures, ISP problems, etc. You can contact Blackboard and Tech Support (blackboard@southplainscollege.edu) for any Blackboard related issues.
-If you are having trouble logging in to Blackboard or seeing your courses, please contact Blackboard Support.
-You can call the office Monday through Friday from 8:00 am to 4:00 pm at 806-716-2180

 Academic Integrity

 Plagiarism is the taking of credit for something that is not the work of the owner.
 It is cheating and will not be tolerated.
 See the General Catalog for more information on plagiarism.
 Cheating or dishonesty of any type in this course will result in the student being dropped from this course with an "F."